 Lavada Nahon, Interpreter of African American History NYS Office of Parks, Recreation & Historic Preservation

 Cordell Reaves, Project Manager of Education, NYS Parks, Recreation & Historic Preservation

 Continuing Teacher and Leader Education (CTLE)

 The New York State Museum is an approved provider of Continuing Teacher and Leader Education (CTLE).
-Educators can earn 2 hours of CTLE credit by watching the webinar and completing the survey linked below.
+Educators can earn CTLE credit by watching the webinar and completing the survey linked below.
 Please allow up to two weeks to receive confirmation of completion.